Always Be My Baby: Live performances

+Covers and uses in other media

 On the seventh season of American Idol, David Cook performed a rock arrangement of the song during the April 15, 2008, episode, in which Carey mentored the contestants on her songs.
 His version received high praise from all three judges, and even Carey herself.
 Cook's studio recording of the song was released on the iTunes Store during the show's run as "Always Be My Baby (American Idol Studio Version) – Single" and was among the season's best-selling singles.

-In 2020, during the COVID-19 pandemic, Carey closed out FOX's iHeart Living Room Concert for America with the song.
+In 2015, girl group Fifth Harmony heavily sampled "Always Be My Baby" in their song "Like Mariah", a track from their debut studio album, Reflection, that features rapper Tyga.
+In 2022, singer-songwriter Rosie Thomas covered the song with Sufjan Stevens, the Shins, Josh Ottum, and percussionist James McAlister.
+The cover was included on Thomas' album Lullabies for Parents, Vol. 1.
+Chris Deville of Stereogum said the cover "achieves its goal of transforming 'Always Be My Baby' into a grownup lullaby", despite not rivaling the original.
+The song is referenced and featured in the 2019 romantic comedy Always Be My Maybe, starring Ali Wong and Randall Park.
+Carey herself shared the film's trailer on Twitter, saying "I approve the song selection! (literally)".
+In 2022, Carey launched the "Always Be My Baby" challenge to promote Snapchat's Spotlight feature, by encouraging users to use "Always Be My Baby" in a romantic-themed video for a chance to win a cash prize.

 Remixes

 The main remix for the song was also produced by Jermaine Dupri.
-Known as the "Mr. Dupri Mix," it features re-sung vocals with all of the lyrics and most of the melodic structure retained while using a sample of the song "Tell Me If You Still Care" by The SOS Band.
+Known as the "Mr. Dupri Mix", it features re-sung vocals with all of the lyrics and most of the melodic structure retained while using a sample of the song "Tell Me If You Still Care" by The SOS Band.
 It includes a rap from Da Brat and background vocals from Xscape.

 Carey recorded yet another set of vocals for dance remixes produced by David Morales that were initially only released on maxi-single in the UK until their release in the US as part of "#MC30", a promotional campaign marking the 30th anniversary of Carey's self-titled debut.
 The main dance remix, named the "Always Club Mix" (along with its edit, the "Def Classic Radio Mix"), has a totally new melodic structure and lyrics altered to fit the new melody and song structure.
-DJ Satoshi Tomiie also created a dance dub that used these new vocals; calling it the "ST Dub," it appeared on the maxi-single that included the Morales mixes.
+DJ Satoshi Tomiie also created a dance dub that used these new vocals; calling it the "ST Dub", it appeared on the maxi-single that included the Morales mixes.